wiciu15/STM32-USBHID-MultimediaPilot/README.md

 # STM32-USBHID-MultimediaPilot
 STM32 based USB device with a joystick to control your media player on PC.
+It's a simple USB keyboard with only multimedia keys, and joystick with encoder instead of keys.

 Main components are:
 - Stm32F103 aka 'blue pill' development board